-Mulbah is from Lofa County, Liberia.
+Mulbah is also from the Kpelle tribe and his family is from Lofa County, Liberia.
 Both of his parents were killed by stray bullets during the civil war.
 In 2008, he was brought to Liberia Mission by his Grandparents who could not afford his schooling.
 He wants to become a musician and actor when he grows up.
 Mulbah also played a key role in Todd Looby's other Liberian short, "Son of None"